Articles & Anecdotes

 Bid for any original watercolour

-I will accept any reasonable offer for any of my watercolours to raise money for Prisoners Education Trust (I am a trustee).
+I will accept offers (reserve £50) for any of my watercolours (they are all originals, not prints).
+I donate the money raised to charities of my choice.
 Simply click on Fundraising Watercolours and scroll down through the images.
-They are all unframed, original paintings.
-Please support a good cause.
+They are unmounted and unframed.

 Bid Now!